OBOS-dev/obos/README.md

 # OBOS
 OBOS uses ***✨ state of the art technology ✨*** to do ***✨  almost nothing ✨***
 ## Downloads
-- ISO Downloads can currently be found at http://obos-dev.ddns.net/images/
+- The obos file server can be found at http://obos-dev.ddns.net/
-- An XBPS binary package repository exists at http://obos-dev.ddns.net/current for x86_64-obos **only**.
 ## Building
 ### Prerequisites
 - (For an x86-64 build) NASM